hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 ## UART Console (115200, 8bit)

-It's near the SFP header (look at red-square on _Internals Pic_), TX and RX pads and groun need to be connected on USB2TTL adapters
+It's near the SFP header (look at the red-square on _Internals Pic_).
+TX, RX and ground pads need to be connected to a USB2TTL adapter supporting a logic level of 3.3V

 ## List of software versions
 - 22.05.26.1 - 20220527052622 (from /etc/hi_version - /etc/version)